ayu3456/Loop_Closure/README.md

 - Monocular-only implementation (no stereo or RGB-D support)
 - Basic mapping functionality
-- No loop closure
+- Loop closure detection is implemented and identifies potential loops, but full pose graph optimization and map correction based on these loops are not yet integrated.
-- Scale drift may occur in long sequences
+- Scale drift may occur in long sequences (inherent in monocular SLAM without loop closure correction or other scale-aware sensors).

 ## Contributing

 Feel free to open issues or submit pull requests for improvements.
 Some areas that could be enhanced:

-- Loop closure detection
+- Pose graph optimization and map correction using detected loop closures
+- Robust loop verification mechanisms
 - Local bundle adjustment
-- Keyframe management
+- Keyframe management strategies
 - Map point culling
-- Multi-threading support
+- Multi-threading support for performance improvement

 ## License